 The scholarship is open to applicants of any nationality and to any area of literary studies.

-The scholarship includes an annual stipend of NZ$25,000 per annum (approximately US$18,000 at current exchange rates) and a full fee waiver (aside from student services fee, currently $732 per annum, which covers some health services, gym membership, etc.).
+The scholarship includes an annual stipend of NZ$25,000 per annum (approximately US$17,000 at current exchange rates) and a full fee waiver (aside from student services fee, currently $732 per annum, which covers some health services, gym membership, etc.).
 The scholarship does not cover insurance.
+Further information may be obtained via the Scholarships section of the Graduate Research School.

 The PhD degree at the University of Otago is by thesis only.
 Over the course of three years of full-time study, PhD candidates are expected to produce an original piece of research of 80,000 to 100,000 words.
 All PhD candidates work closely with two supervisors.

-Applications for the inaugural University of Otago City of Literature Scholarship are invited on or before 31 March 2017.
+Applications for the University of Otago City of Literature Scholarship are invited on or before 1 February 2018.

 Any applicant who is not offered the City of Literature Scholarship will be considered for a general University of Otago Doctoral Scholarship.